Sub and supercritical stochastic quasi-geostrophic equation: Ergodicity in the subcritical case

-\th{Remark 5.2.4}(i) The coupling method has been introduced e.g in [KS01], [KPS02], [KS02], [M02] to study ergodicity for stochastic partial differential equations.
-In these papers, they decompose the process into the sum of a strongly dissipative process $h$ and another finite dimensional dynamics $l$ driven by a non-degenerate noise.
-The process is uniquely determined by the non-degenerate part $l$ which can be treated by probabilistic arguments.
+\begin{remark} (i) The coupling method has been introduced, for example, in \cite{KS01,KPS02,KS02,M02,DO05} to study ergodicity for stochastic partial differential equations.
+In these papers, they decompose the process into the sum of a strongly dissipative process $h$ and another finite dimensional dynamics $l$ driven by a nondegenerate noise.
+The process is uniquely determined by the nondegenerate part $l$ which can be treated by probabilistic arguments.
 However, in our case, we cannot decompose the process into the two desired parts since the uniqueness of the process $h$ depends on the $L^p$-norm estimate, which cannot be obtained for $h$.

-(ii) It is not clear how to directly use the results in [O08] for the following two reasons: Although we consider the semigroup in $H^1$, the convergence we used in Theorem 5.2.3 is in $H^{-\frac{1}{2}}$.
-In [O08] only one state space has been considered.
-If we choose the general Hilbert space in [O08] as $H^1$ we cannot get the estimate (5.5) for the $H^1$-norm.
-If we choose the general Hilbert space in [O08] as $H^{-1/2}$, the estimate (5.5) does also not hold for rough initial values in $H^{-1/2}$.
-The second reason is that, since Theorem 5.2.3 depends on the $L^p$-norm estimate, we can only prove $E\|\theta_1(t,\theta_0^1,\theta_0^2)-\theta_2(t,\theta_0^1,\theta_0^2)\|_{H^{-1/2}}$ converges to zero polynomially fast instead of exponentially fast, when time goes to infinity, where $(\theta_1(t,\theta_0^1,\theta_0^2),\theta_2(t,\theta_0^1,\theta_0^2))$ denotes a coupling of two solutions to (3.1) with different initial values $\theta_0^i\in H^1, i=1,2$.
+(ii) It is not clear how to directly use the results in \cite{O08} for the following two reasons: Although we consider the semigroup in $H^1$, the convergence we used in Theorem~\ref{the5.2.3} is in $H^{-{1}/{2}}$.
+In \cite{O08}, only one state space has been considered.
+If we choose the general Hilbert space in \cite{O08} as $H^1$, we cannot get the estimate (\ref{eq5.5}) for the $H^1$-norm.
+If we choose the general Hilbert space in \cite{O08} as $H^{-1/2}$, the estimate (\ref{eq5.5}) does also not hold for rough initial values in $H^{-1/2}$.
+The second reason is that, since Theorem~\ref{the5.2.3} depends on the $L^p$-norm estimate, we can only prove $E\|\theta _1(t,\theta_0^1,\theta_0^2)-\theta_2(t,\theta_0^1,\theta_0^2)\| _{H^{-1/2}}$ converges to zero polynomially fast instead of exponentially fast, when time goes to infinity, where $(\theta _1(t,\theta_0^1,\theta_0^2),\theta_2(t,\theta_0^1,\theta_0^2))$ denotes a coupling of two solutions to (\ref{eq3.1}) with different initial values $\theta_0^i\in H^1$, $i=1,2$.

-(iii) In the situation of Theorem 5.2.3 we also obtain that $P_t$ on $ H^1$ is asymptotically strong Feller.
+(iii) In the situation of Theorem~\ref{the5.2.3}, we also obtain that $P_t$ on $ H^1$ is asymptotically strong Feller.
 In fact, for $x,y\in H^1$, define $d_n(x,y):=1\wedge n|\Lambda^{-1/2}(x-y)|$.
-For any two probabilities on $ H^1$ $\mu_1$, $\mu_2$, we denote the set of positive measures on $ H^1\times H^1$ with marginals $\mu_1$ and $\mu_2$ by $\mathcal{C}(\mu_1,\mu_2)$.
+For any two probabilities on $ H^1$ $\mu_1$, $\mu_2$, we denote the set of positive measures on $ H^1\times H^1$ with marginals $\mu_1$ and $\mu_2$ by $\mathcal {C}(\mu _1,\mu_2)$.
 Define the Wasserstein distance

-By definition and (5.17) we obtain
+By definition and (\ref{eq5.17}), we obtain